We welcome researchers to use our Library and Archives. Here’s what you need to know before you come.

 Bookings are on a first come, first served basis.

 In order to use the library, you need to register as a reader.
-Download, complete and email the form at the bottom of this page.
-Then bring photo identification and proof of address when you first visit.
+Download and complete the form at the bottom of this page and bring it with you on your first visit.
+You'll also need to bring photo identification and proof of address.
 We’ll give you a library card to use from then on.
 Make sure to let us know if you change your details in the future so we can update our records.

 To make sure things don’t get lost or damaged, our collections are reference only.
 That means you can’t borrow any of the books or documents and we don’t have open shelves.